MAPP PI Handbook

 If we receive prior notice we are able to alert CPO and OAR communication offices in a way that ensures maximum coverage for your papers/events.
 Also, please let us know if your work/event receives news coverage so we can highlight such coverage on the MAPP web page.

 Failing to correctly submit a No-Cost Extension request will result in the expiration of the award and the closure of any leftover funds by NOAA’s Grants Management Division.
 For all awards, also send the request directly to the responsible Program Manager.
 A second no-cost extension may be granted in view of exceptional circumstances at the discretion of the Program Managers.
-If you are requesting the grant’s first no-cost extension, select the “prior approval waived” option in Grants Online.
-If you are requesting a second no-cost extension, select the “prior approval required” option.
+If you are requesting the grant’s first no-cost extension in eRA, prior approval is not necessary.
+If you are requesting a second (or more) no-cost extension, initiate a prior approval request.

 This informal guidance regarding administrative issues is based on program management’s past experience.
 However, NOAA’s current rules and regulations and special award conditions will take precedence if different from what is stated in this document.